xylar/old_compass2/docs/ocean_testcases/isomip_plus.rst

 Again, MPAS-Ocean does not yet support the moving boundaries, so this experiment has not yet been implemented in COMPASS.

+.. _isomip_plus_setup:

 Setting up a run in COMPASS
 ---------------------------

-In a local check-out of the ``MPAS-Dev/MPAS-Model/ocean/develop`` branch:
+In a local check-out of the ``MPAS-Dev/compass/master`` branch, make sure you have an updated link to ``MPAS-Dev/MPAS-Model/ocean/develop``:

 .. code-block:: bash

-   cd testing_and_setup/compass/
+   git submodule update --init --recursive

+Build the code within the ``MPAS-Model/ocean/develop`` directory as you normally would (possibly checking out a different branch, possibly after adding a new remote such as your own fork of ``MPAS-Model``) or build the code in another path completely (e.g. your local clone of ``MPAS-Model``).
+If the latter, substitute a full path to your local branch for ``MPAS-Model/ocean/develop``.

 To build test cases, you need to tell COMPASS where to find a few thing.
-Open a file ``config.ocean`` and put the following, where we have used the example path ``usr/projects/climate/username/mpas/model/ocean/develop`` as the location where MPAS-Ocena has been checked out and compiled:
+Open a file ``config.ocean`` and put in the following:

 .. code-block:: ini